 With over 1,000 tons of steel being used to reinforce its structure, the finished product will give divers the impression of being suspended in space.
-Located in the town of Mszczonow, less than 30 miles from Warsaw, Deepspot pool has a chance to become a place, attracting people from around the world.
-Slated to be open seven days a week, 24 hours a day, 365 days a year, diving enthusiast will be able to experience the great azure regardless of the weather outside.
+Located in the town of Mszczonow, less than 30 miles from Warsaw, the Deepspot pool has a chance to become a place, attracting people from around the world.
+Slated to be open seven days a week, 24 hours a day, 365 days a year, the diving enthusiast will be able to experience the great azure regardless of the weather outside.

 “The building of Deepspot combines engineering ingenuity with modern design to marvel onlookers and visitors as well as those in the diving community,” says Michał Braszczyński – Deepspot CEO.
 “Deepspot will be the premier indoor diving center in the world.”

 The temperature of the water will also be slightly higher than in traditional swimming pools, deeming wetsuits unnecessary, allowing for long training sessions.
 Perfect for divers of any level, its deep pool basin will enable divers to train at different depths and provides the adventurer with their first taste of underwater diving under the watchful eye of instructors and use the latest, safe and comfortable equipment.

 The Deepspot pool can be watched not only from the perspective of a diver.
 There will also be an underwater tunnel for spectators, along with conference, training and hotel rooms with a view to the interior of the pool.